gdg-x/aura-admin/README.md

     ```
 1. In your terminal at the root directory of the project,  build and deploy using the following command
     - `firebase deploy`
+1. [Google LessSecure App](https://myaccount.google.com/lesssecureapps) open this link and enable Less secure app access
+Also Allow access to your Google account from this [url](https://accounts.google.com/b/0/DisplayUnlockCaptcha)
 1. If the project is successfully deployed, you should be able to visit your domain as found, and see the Aura Admin Dashboard.
 In future, we’ll refer to this website as your Aura Admin Dashboard.